mbobbitt3/ghidra_golang/README.md

 mode.
 ## Usage
 The only thing of note is that the string recovery script is dependent on knowing function names recovered from the name recovery script, in order to not extract useless strings from the Go Runtime.
-THis makes the script faster and gives us relevant strings for malware analysis.
+This makes the script faster and gives us relevant strings for malware analysis.
 This can be changed in the string recovery script should you want to expand the scope of recovery.

 ## License
-see license.md
+See license.md

 ## Contact
-please email me with questions or concerns at mattbobbitt3@gmail.com.
+Please email me with questions or concerns at mattbobbitt3@gmail.com.
 Or feel free to open an issue.